manuelosos/collective-variables_testing/sponet_cv_testing/documentation/runfile_doc.md

 ### Runfile Documentation
-The testpipeline uses json-files as input.
+The testpipeline uses json files as input.
 Each file specifies the parameters of one testrun.
-In this document, the specifications of these files is documented.
-The json files have a Python dictionary like structure with nested dictionaries.
+This document describes the structure of the files.
+Parameters all have unique names which will be referred to as "keys".
+Parameters are bundled in nested dictionaries.

-All "keys" are strings.
-The corresponding value is specified after the key.
+All keys are strings.
+The datatype of the parameter is specified after the key.
+Key and datatype are separated by a `:`.
+Some keys are conditional.
-If a value has to be present only when certain conditions are met, there will round brackets after the datatype in which the conditions are specified.
+Conditional keys must be specified when certain conditions are met.
+These conditions will be noted in round brackets after the key specification.
+If no condition is specified the value must always be present.
+Optional values will be denoted with an "optional" in round brackets.
+If optional values are not specified in the runfile, default values which are described here will be used.

+All parameters are independent of the individual machine that is used for computation.

 For example:
 `value: datatype (other_value=state)`,
 here value must be specified in the runfile if other_value is set to state.
 Otherwise, it can be omitted.
-If no condition is specified the value must always be present.

 If "other value" is also conditional, the corresponding condition will not be specified again in "value".

 The first layer of the file consists of